Please be patient while the images are loading - it is worth the wait ...

 41. Pink top fading into blue bottom with gold relief transfer-printed leaf decoration.

 42. Wedgwood Jasperware, blue, 6.75" tall.
 White bas-relief of acanthus leaves and bellflowers.
-Single impressed letter "D" on the base, c1820.
+Single impressed letter "D" on the base dates it to 1875.
 One of a pair.

 43. Pale blue with transfer-printed floral designs.